codewars/docs/content/concepts/kata/translations.md

 Before pending translation is accepted and new language version becomes available for a kata, it needs to be reviewed and determined whether it keeps up to Codewars quality standards.
 When reviewing a translation, users can perform following steps:

-- reading the code and description
+- **Reading the code and description**.
-- running tests
-- reading comments
+- **Running tests**, and testing tests by running different solutions.
+Unfortunately, currently running your own solution to a proposed translation is somewhat cumbersome.
+One possibility is to fork the translation, put in your own solution in place of proposed one, run tests, and discard the fork afterwards.
+Another way is to create new kumite from scratch and copy/paste code snippets from reviewed translation to your kumite.
+- **Reading comments**, to check if there are any remarks from other reviewers, and whether they still hold and were addressed appropriately.
+Unfortunately comments under translations cannot be labelled as **Issue** or **Suggestion**, so there are no additional markers for severity of the comment.
-- verifying if translation holds to [translation authoring guidelines (TODO)]()
+- **Verifying** if translation holds to [translation authoring guidelines (TODO)]()

 After a review is completed, the reviewer can finalize it with one of following actions:

-- leaving a comment with remarks
-- approving the translation
+- **Leaving a comment** with remarks, suggestions and issues which should be addressed by the translator.
+- **Fixing problems found during review**.
+Translation fork can be edited directly only by its author.
+If a user wants to make changes in a translation fork created by another user, they have to fork it first, edit the code, and publish changes as new fork.
+- **Approving the translation**, so new language version gets introduced to the kata and becomes available to solve for other users.
-- rejecting the translation
+- **Rejecting the translation** if it cannot be fixed.

 ## Aproving a translation